Sabal Creek in Port Orange

 Who typically buys in Sabal Creek?

 Mostly families drawn by the school feeder and the custom build quality, established couples who want a gated address without HOA complexity, and Port Orange professionals who want southwest corridor convenience with a nature-adjacent setting.
-The small scale keeps the community demographics cohesive in a way large plats rarely manage.
+The small scale keeps the community character cohesive in a way large plats rarely manage.

 How is the commute from Sabal Creek?